glampert/debug-draw/README.md

 RTTI and C++ Exceptions **are not used**, so you should have no problems integrating the library with projects that disable those features.

-The memory footprint is also small and you can manage the amount of memory that is committed to the internal queues via preprocessor directives.
+The memory footprint is also small and you can manage the amount of memory that gets committed to the internal queues via preprocessor directives.
 We currently only allocate a small amount of dynamic memory at library startup to decompress the font glyphs for the debug text drawing functions.
 Apart from that, all data used by the library is statically allocated as file scoped `static`s.